canonical/mysql-operator/docs/reference/software-testing.md

 Speed: fast
 Goal: ensure basic functionality works over short amount of time.

-[Set up an Juju 3 environment](/tutorial/index), deploy a database with a test application and start "continuous write" test:
+Create a Juju model for testing, deploy a database with a test application and start the "continuous write" test:

 ```shell
 juju add-model smoke-test